Frigiii/vdbfusion_ros2/README.md

-# ROS-VDBFusion: Flexible and Efficient TSDF Integration
+# ROS2-VDBFusion: Flexible and Efficient TSDF Integration

-A ROS C++ wrapper to the [vdbfusion](https://github.com/PRBonn/vdbfusion) library for flexible and efficient TSDF Integration
+A standalone ROS2 C++ package that wraps the [vdbfusion](https://github.com/PRBonn/vdbfusion) library for flexible and efficient TSDF Integration.

+Modified from the original ROS1 library [vdbfusion_ros](https://github.com/PRBonn/vdbfusion) and main [vdbfusion](https://github.com/PRBonn/vdbfusion) library.

+## List of modifications
+1. Added the original vdbfusion library to this package, allowing for the package to be built using colcon
+2. Build the original library with ROS pre-installed OpenVDB [PRBonn/vdbfusion#43](https://github.com/PRBonn/vdbfusion/pull/43)
+3. Ported the original ROS1 C++ wrapper to ROS2, with the following changes:
+    - Updated the helper functions for converting and preprocessing PointCloud2 messages
+    - Removed the vdbfusion::Transform class, the node now relies on tf2 natively
+    - Removed the saveVDBVolume service
+    - Added parameters and functions to visualize the TSDF integration using RViz with the visualization_markers package
+    - Rewrote the node and launch files to work as a ROS2 component node
+4. Ported the launch file to ROS2, using composable nodes together with depth image proc to interface the original library with depth image streams

 ## Installation